-Wilson indicates that in restoring the Adventure Mode, Beenix didn’t plan on reinventing the wheel.
+Wilson indicates that in restoring the Adventure Mode, Beenox didn’t plan on reinventing the wheel.
 All of the original campaign elements are present, including trophy races, boss races, relic races, token races, and gem cups.
 The previous starting lineup characters are also back, such as Crash, Coco, Cortex, and Polar as well as new optional characters like Ripper Roo and Pinstripe Pontoroo.

-However, Beenix isn’t simply leaning on nostalgia with the new mode.
+However, Beenox isn’t simply leaning on nostalgia with the new mode.
 There will be additional extras included exclusively for CTR: Nitro-Fueled.
 Rewards are plentiful, as players will receive new unique content for every race won, such as new different kart parts, character skins, and kart customization items.
 A boss victory also automatically results in the player securing the defeated character, including the opportunity to land Nitros Oxide himself through what promises to be a hard-fought contest.

 Additionally, Adventure Mode is offering more robust customization options, which lets players make changes to any racer, kart, or customization item that they have already unlocked.
 Also, in addition to new intros and victory cinematics for boss battles, hub worlds are promised to be even more detailed than in previous entries.
-Wilson explained that Beenix is providing this new content to allow each player their own distinct gameplay experience.
+Wilson explained that Beenox is providing this new content to allow each player their own distinct gameplay experience.

 Another option provided for fans single-player mode actually offers them two ways in which to play – Classic or Nitro-Fueled.
 While both settings provide racers with the same range of reward items, Classic cuts out the customization, restricting any changes to the racer or kart during Adventure Mode.